RishabhDhall02/QuickViz-WebApp/README.md

 # QuickViz - WebApp (Ongoing)

 QuickViz is a lightweight data visualization tool that enables users to drag and drop or upload CSV sales-related datasets and automatically generates interactive charts with insights.
-It also offers export options for sharing your visualizations in PDF or PPTX formats.

 ---